What is Aneurysm

 One-third of brain aneurysms rupture.
 Size is not a significant risk factor.

 The following measures help relieve symptoms and manage complications:

 - Painkillers for headaches

-- Anti seizure drugs – occur after rupture of the aneurysm -phenytoin.
+- Anti-seizure drugs – occur after rupturing of the aneurysm -phenytoin.

 - Ventricular catheter – prevents hydrocephalus by draining collected fluid in the brain spaces into an external bag.
 A shunt may be needed.
 This is a flexible rubber tube with a valve starting in the brain and ending in the abdominal cavity draining the excess fluid into the large abdominal cavity.